jmviz/wety/README.md

 cargo run --release --bin server
 ```

 Requests to the server can be made at `127.0.0.1:3000`.
-For development in conjuction with the frontend, [`wety-client`](https://github.com/jmviz/wety-client), see that repo for instructions on setting up and running the client locally.
+For development in conjuction with the frontend, see the README in the `client` subdirectory for instructions on setting up and running the client locally.